carolynmary/weather-dashboard/README.md

 Have a question or feedback?
 Send me a note or just say hi.
 I'd be happy to hear from you!

-> "Knowledge is having the right answer.
-Intelligence is asking the right question.” <small>~ Unknown </small>
+> “Knowledge is having the right answer.
+Intelligence is asking the right question.” ~ Unknown

 <a href="mailto:carolyn@carolynmary.com">carolyn@carolynmary.com</a> // <a href="https://github.com/carolynmary"> github.com/carolynmary</a>